ardell/Monitor-Training-Guide/README.markdown

 <h3>Troubleshooting Guitars</h3>

-- Many guitarists (e.g. Kristian Stanfill Band) prefer only the 57 mic, not the 609.
+- Many guitarists prefer only the SM 57 mic, not the 609 (Sennheiser).
   - Simply split out the stereo channels and mute the 609